hmrc/customs-data-store/README.md

 ## Available Routes

-You can find a list of microservice specific routes here - `/conf/app.routes`

-Application entrypoint:  `/customs/payment-records`

 | Path                                                          | Description                                                                                            | Comments                                                                                                                                                                           |
 |---------------------------------------------------------------|--------------------------------------------------------------------------------------------------------|------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|
 | GET /customs-data-store/eori/:eori/verified-email             | Retrieve the verified email address for a given EORI either from the cache or SUB09                    | <span style="color: red">Decommissioning soon, use either /customs-data-store/eori/verified-email or /customs-data-store/customs-data-store/eori/verified-email-third-party</span> |